knaufinator/6DOF-Rotary-Stewart-Motion-Simulator/README.md

 ## Platform Test Application
 .Net Application for testing position limits and speed of platform.
 Allows for manual setting of each DOF / Axis.
 As well works with XBOX360 controller through the PC USB wireless adapter.

+## PCB Debugger
+This is a Arduino program that you can use on the main PCB to test to make sure that the GPIO - motor outputs are working correctly using a multimeter.
+This will turn all ports on and off at a 5 second interval. slow enough for the multimeter to pick up the switch.
+Useful when you are debugging non moving motors, cold solder joints.

 # Parts
 These are some key parts I used, others can be used in their place, but variations of the AC Servo motor may not be compadible with the PCB, and may require a modified PCB schematic.